This post may contain affiliate links. Please read our disclosure policy.

 Topping Ideas

-The topping options are the fun part of these chocolate covered bananas.
+The topping options are the fun part of these frozen chocolate covered banana pops.
 There are many ways to top them!
-Whatever you use, it’s best to keep the toppings mini or crumbled to adhere the best.
+Whatever you use, it’s best to keep the toppings mini or crumbled so they stick on easily.

 - Chopped peanuts (or hazelnuts, almonds or cashews, etc.)